fusioncharts/dev_centre_docs/getting-started/react-native/react-native-features.md

 ## Working with modules

-In this sample we can add the modules dynamically e.g gantt, timeseries, powercharts etc
+In this sample we can add the modules dynamically e.g gantt, timeseries, powercharts, etc.

 ```javascript
 import React, { Component } from "react";